30 Nonfiction Author Websites That Inspire Action

 Simon Sinek

 Simon’s website is clear and to the point.
-He uses an easy-to-read font and his CTAs (calls to action buttons) are obvious and makes you want to click them.
+He uses an easy-to-read font and his CTAs (calls to action buttons) are obvious and make you want to click them.

 He makes use of bold and contrasting colors that are eye-catching without being overwhelming.